These Are Not Hard Questions. They Are Specific Questions.

 2. Five of the ten are Florida-unique topics.
 Tenancy by the entireties, the three-tier brokerage relationships, Florida's homestead protection, Florida's documentary stamps and intangible tax rates, and single agent 10-year confidentiality are not standard nationwide.
 Candidates using out-of-state study materials run into these without preparation.

 3. Three are procedural.
-EXCEPT question format, the direct compensation prohibition, and the cooperating broker escrow timing are procedural rules Florida enforces strictly.
+EXCEPT question format, the direct compensation prohibition, and escrow timing are procedural rules Florida enforces strictly.
 Misreading or misapplying the procedure is the typical miss pattern, not misunderstanding the underlying real estate concept.

 4. Two are math.
 Documentary stamps and proration.
 Both have predictable formulas and predictable trap answers (wrong rate, wrong year convention).
 Candidates who drill math types explicitly get these; math-avoidant candidates often don't.

-The candidates who pass the Florida real estate exam aren't candidates who memorized more.
-They're candidates who studied the specific Florida statutes that generate these archetypes.
+The candidates who handle these questions well are not just memorizing more.
+They are studying the specific Florida rules that generate these archetypes.
 That's the actionable insight here.

 The one decision that actually controls your outcome